 Austin Presbyterian Theological Seminary does not discriminate on the basis of sex or gender identity in its education programs and activities.
 Title IX of the Education Amendments of 1972 prohibits discrimination on this basis in education programs and activities of Austin Seminary.
-Inquiries concerning the application of Title IX and reports of violations of the Seminary's Title IX policy should be made to the campus Title IX coordinator.
+Inquiries concerning the application of Title IX and reports of violations of the Seminary's Title IX policy should be made to the campus Title IX coordinator, Heather Zdancewicz, vice president of finance and administration, Trull Administration Building, Business Office (2nd Floor), 100 E. 27th Street, Austin, TX 78705, 512-404-4816, hzdancewicz@austinseminary.edu.